fommil/fpmortals/manuscript/under-review.md

 Guards should not be used when matching on a `sealed trait`.
 When guards are used on a `case class`, there should always be a `case _ =>` with a default value, unless you have proven that it cannot occur.

+[`-Xstrict-patmat-analysis`](https://github.com/scala/scala/pull/5617) flag has been proposed as a language improvement to perform additional pattern matcher checks.

 ### Alternative Products and Coproducts